The Cali sober debate: can cannabis aid addiction recovery?

 What is Cali sober?

 California sober, or Cali sober, is the choice to consume cannabis in moderation and abstain from all other substances.
 The foundation of this philosophy is to reduce harm by abstaining from drugs and alcohol that hold a higher risk of addiction and death.
-Some people with addiction use cannabis to stay clean from other substances, but sobriety isn’t one-size-fits-all.
-For some, using cannabis has been a blessing as they detox and stay clean–but for others, it is possible to lean on the plant as a means of bargaining.
+Some people with addiction use cannabis in recovery from other substances, but sobriety isn’t one-size-fits-all.
+For some, using cannabis has been a blessing as they detox–but for others, it is possible to lean on the plant as a means of bargaining.

 Being Cali sober in recovery communities